t-abraham/instagent/README.md

 # InstAgent 🔎📸

 InstAgent is a tool on Instagram to collect, analyze, and run reconnaissance.

 The original developer is [Datalux](https://github.com/Datalux).

-Since the [original version](https://github.com/Datalux/Osintgram) is more or less inactive, I took the initiative to continue with the developmets.
+Since the [original version](https://github.com/Datalux/Osintgram) is more or less inactive, I took the initiative to continue with the developments.

 <p align="center">
 <img align="center" src=".img/carbon.png" width="900">